The Role of Texture in Creating Cozy Interiors

 Seasonal Textural Changes

-Adapting textures for different seasons can keep your home fresh and cozy year-round.
-Opt for heavier, plush textures like wool and faux fur in winter.
+Adapting textures for different seasons can keep your home fresh and cosy year-round.
+In winter, opt for heavier, plush textures like wool and faux fur.
 In summer, switch to lighter, breezier textures like cotton and linen.

 Examples of Seasonal Texture Changes in Homes